USS Milius (DDG 69) Holds Change of Command Ceremony

 |0

-This work, USS Milius (DDG 69) Holds Change of Command Ceremony [Image 4 of 4], by PO1 Gregory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Milius (DDG 69) Holds Change of Command Ceremony, by PO1 Gregory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT